zentyal/zentyal/docs/en/user/mailfilter.rst

 try in 300 seconds*" [#]_.
 If the server meets the specification, it will send the message again a bit later and eBox will consider it as a valid server.

-In eBox the greylist exempts the mail sent from internal networks, from objects with a mail relay policy and from addresses that are in the antispam whitelist
+In eBox, the greylist exempts the mail sent from internal networks, from objects with an allowed mail relay policy and from addresses that are in the antispam whitelist.

 .. [#] Actually the mail server sends as response "Greylisted", say, put on the
        greylist.